Transportation Options From JFK Airport To New Jersey

 Cost: Depends on service.
 See their current JFK Airport Transportation rates.

-*If going to 33rd St. PATH station, select Popular Locations (Manhattan) as your drop-off location, then enter the address: 888 6th Ave., New York, NY.
-This address is directly is across the street from the 33rd St. PATH station.
+*If going to 33rd St. PATH station, click Drop me off at, then click Your Address.
+Enter this address: 888 6th Ave., New York, NY.
+This address is directly across the street from the 33rd St. PATH station.

-Total Time To Manhattan: /- 40 minutes to Manhattan (traffic-depending)
+Total Time To Manhattan: Approximately 40 minutes to Manhattan (traffic-depending)

 - Daily service from 5:30 a.m. to 11:30 p.m., every half hour.

 - Shuttles to Port Authority Terminal or Penn Station.
-(No service to 33rd St. PATH station, but PATH train is 1 block from Penn Station.)
+(No service to 33rd St. PATH station, but PATH train is only one city block from Penn Station.)

 - Outlets to charge electronics and free Wi-Fi.